Madison Lowe Askins, M.S, LPC

 While existential therapy provides a framework for understanding your life story, it is not a specific intervention.
 To support your growth, I integrate evidence-based therapeutic approaches tailored to your needs.
 These may include Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Dialectical Behavior Therapy (DBT), Mindfulness, Play Therapy, Emotion-Focused Therapy (EFT), and Acceptance and Commitment Therapy (ACT).

-• Obsessive-Compulsive Disorder (OCD) and Phobias
+• Obsessive-Compulsive Disorder (OCD) and Exposure and Response Prevention

 • Attention-Deficit/Hyperactivity Disorder (ADHD)

-• Anxiety and Depressive Disorders
+• Anxiety Disorders & Panic

 • Faith-Based Counseling and Spiritual Integration